tmsss/gatsby-plugin-flexsearch/README.md

     },
 ```

-## Implementing Search in Your Web UI
+## Implementing Search in Your UI

 The search data will be available on the client side via `window.__FLEXSEARCH__` that is an object with the following fields:

 - `index` - a flexsearch index instance
-- `store` - object where the key is a gatsby node ID and value is a collection of field values.
+- `store` - object that stores the indexed gatsby nodes where the id of each node corresponds to the id the filter, according with flexsearch.js best practices (https://github.com/nextapps-de/flexsearch#best-practices)).

 ```javascript
 import React, { Component } from 'react'